 - Project or thesis.

 - Taking graduate courses outside the Computational Mathematics and Statistics program, with the approval of the program director.
 In addition to taking graduate courses offered by other Duquesne departments, students can potentially cross-register at other local institutions, including Carnegie Mellon and the University of Pittsburgh.
 At most six credits earned outside the program can be applied to the degree.

 - Independent study.
 This can be an option if a faculty member is willing to provide an individualized educational experience for a student, for instance supervising and evaluating the student's independent study of material that has been offereed as a course in a previous semester but that is not expected to be offered again before the student completes the program.

-The Computational Mathematics program stresses real-life problems and real-life experiences.
-To that end, all students in the Computational Mathematics program must register for and complete CPMA 599 Internship.
+The Computational Mathematics and Statistics program stresses real-life problems and real-life experiences.
+To that end, all students in the Computational Mathematics and Statistics program must register for and complete CPMA 599 Internship.
 The internship requiement can be fulfilled in one of two ways:

-- Prior or current employment experience related to computational mathematics, or
+- Prior or current employment experience related to topics covered in the Computational Mathematics and Statistics program, or

 The employment experience or supervised internship must be verified by a supervisor's written report and approved by the program director.
 Students wishing to fulfill the requirement without receiving elective credit toward their degree for the experience may register for zero credits of CPMA 599.
 At least 40 hours of appropriate employment/internship experience is required to earn a Pass grade for the 0-credit course.
 Alternatively, students may register for up to three credits of CPMA 599 per semester (and a maximum of six credits overall) if they have or anticipate having experience beyond the minimum 40-hour requirement.